Dr. Chris Kacher

-Debt is also at all-time highs but so what?
-Debt interest as a % of GDP is still contained (well under the 12% red flag level) and the total annual deficit is still well below what it was in WW II:
+At present, debt interest as a % of GDP is still contained (well under the 12% red flag level) and the total annual deficit is still well below what it was in WW II:

-Despite this, Jim Rogers, Ed Seykota, and Alan Greenspan all agree more or less Dalio's views.
+Despite this, Jim Rogers, Ed Seykota, and Alan Greenspan all agree more or less with Dalio's views.
 Dalio described America’s worst nightmare of the dollar losing its place as the world’s reserve currency.
 His concern is that swelling U.S. budget deficits will eventually be problematic for big buyers overseas such as China.
 Dalio said, “You easily could have a 30 percent depreciation in the dollar within the next 2 years” as the Fed has little choice but to monetize the national debt.
 “The role of the U.S. dollar will diminish, and the returns on U.S. dollar-denominated debt will suffer.
 Then I think you will see the emergence of other currencies.”

 Ray Dalio compares 1929-1937 period vs 2008-2018: